Microplastic remediation: Remediation of Microplastics in Water

 Efforts to physically remove microplastics from the Great Pacific Garbage Patch have used nets and collection bags.
 The method of netting or bagging plastics in the ocean involves pairs of ships pulling large bags or nets, like plankton nets, to remove the plastics.

-Remediation of microplastics in soil and sediments
+Remediation of Microplastics in Soil and Sediments

 Microplastics are commonly found in soil and sediments.
 Techniques are under development to achieve reductions in soil microplastics via photodegradation, chemical extraction, or bioremediation.
 Additionally, density separation has been found to be an effective technique for microplastic remediation of sediments.

 Density separation involves saturating a volume of water with salts, such as NaCl or ZnCl, and dissolving the sediments.
 The microplastics are less dense than the saturated water which causes them to float to the top and can be removed by decantation.

 Biodegradation of microplastics has been accomplished in soils and sediments by utilizing microorganisms, such as bacteria or fungi, that are capable of eating the plastics as a food source.
 The soils and sediments are placed in a bioreactor with the chosen microorganism which allows for the breakdown of the plastics.

+Microplastics in soils and sediments impact soil structure and properties, leading to long term environmental consequences regarding erosion and agriculture.
+Long-term soil exposure to microplastics can reduce soil health and affect crop yield.